 The Mitchell River winds its way to Quesnel Lake from its origin, Mitchell Lake, about 10 miles upstream.
 Getting to Mitchell Lake itself would have been fun because our imaginations ran wild about its renowned beauty.
-After all, we could see the snow covered mountains known to surround it way up there in the clouds beyond.
+After all, we could see part of the snow-covered mountains known to surround it way up there in the clouds beyond.
 Gideon, our intrepid pilot, has a private Mitchell Lake cabin where he often flies in his grandkids for a picnic or a weekend of fishing.
 As delightful as it was here, we pictured a more magnificent Shangri-La up the river.
-Unfortunately, shallow water stopped our skiff’s progress.
+Unfortunately, the gravel beds below the ever-shallower water stopped our skiff’s progress.

 So we turned and drifted back towards Quesnel Lake a few miles.
 Some of us remained in the big jet boat while others were in float tubes.
 To stalk the fish in quiet solitude, at a controllable speed and at eye level, a float tube is the only way to go.
 This magnificent river was home to 30+ inch Rainbows and we knew it.